Stress and overwhelm in the workforce are common and, for most people, unavoidable.

 Not only will you become overwhelmed, but you'll also make unnecessary mistakes.

-Instead of trying to do everything, delegate tasks to others—for the sake of your own sanity.
-This will help you lighten your load and free up your time to focus on more important tasks.
+Instead of trying to do everything, delegate tasks to others - for the sake of your own sanity.
+This will lighten your load and free up your time to focus on more important tasks.

 In addition to delegating, don't be afraid to ask for help when you're stuck trying to solve problems.
 This can be difficult for some people, but remember that you're not in this alone.
 Asking for help is a sign of strength, not weakness.